 In September 2011, the Financial Accounting Standards Board issued ASU No. 2011-08, Testing Goodwill for Impairment (ASU 2011-08) to simplify how companies test goodwill for impairment.
 ASU 2011-08 simplifies testing for goodwill impairments by allowing entities to first assess qualitative factors to determine whether the facts or circumstances lead to the conclusion that it is more likely than not that the fair value of a reporting unit is less than the carrying amount.
-If the entity concludes that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then the entity does not have to perform the two-step impairment test.
+If the entity does not have to perform the two-step impairment test.
 However, if that same conclusion is not reached, the company is required to perform the first step of the two-step impairment test.
 ASU 2011-08 also allows a company to bypass the qualitative assessment and proceed directly with performing the two-step goodwill impairment test.
-The first step is to compare the fair value of a reporting unit with its carrying value, including goodwill.
-If the fair value of a reporting unit is less than its carrying value, then the second step of the test must be performed to measure the amount of the impairment loss, if any.
+The first step is to compare the fair value of a reporting unit is less than its company to bypass less than its carrying value, then the second step of the test must be performed to measure the amount of the impairment loss, if any.